 So much research and studies have been conducted for the purpose of explaining the process of coping with a tragic loss.
 Many scientists and researchers propose stages and techniques on how to overcome them.
 So many institutions have been established and new ones keep on appearing in order to offer professional help to those who need it.
-Gambling sites offer a responsible gambling addiction guides to help those who overspend on games, anger management institutions offer help for those traumatized and keen on arguing, PTSD clinics deal with those who have suffered some sort of trauma or loss and face the consequences, and the list goes on.
+Addiction recovery support groups help those who overspend on games, anger management institutions offer help for those traumatized and keen on arguing, PTSD clinics deal with those who have suffered some sort of trauma or loss and face the consequences, and the list goes on.

 As you can see, loss and trauma and all sorts of other psychological problems can cause so much trouble and put you in an unbearable situation, let alone the loss of life.
 No definition is precise enough to explain what is going on with your physical and psychological state when you lose someone or something valuable in your life.
 And that’s why you need professional advice and help such as online counseling.